amrkhaledsayed/note-app/README.md

     npm run dev
     ```

-    This command will typically open your application in your default web browser (often at http://localhost:5173 or another available port).
+    This command will typically open your application in your default web browser (often at `http://localhost:5173` or another available port).
 If it doesn't open automatically, you can copy the URL displayed in your terminal and paste it into your browser.

+---

+## Demo

+Once the development server is running, you can access the application through your web browser.
+The application will be live at the address provided in your terminal (e.g., `http://localhost:5173`).
+Simply open this URL in your browser to see the application in action.

+---

 ## Usage